npm package discovery and stats viewer.

 Properties

-• cache.max (number): Gets or sets the maximum capacity.
-Note: Updating this property dynamically will invoke cache.clear() to safely recalculate boundaries.
+• cache.max (number): Gets or sets the maximum item capacity.
+Note: Updating this property dynamically will clear all existing cached items (it implicitly invokes cache.clear() to safely recalculate boundaries).

 Methods

 • cache.get(key) Retrieves an item.
-If the item is found in the older generation, it is automatically promoted to the current generation to prevent it from being evicted during the next swap.
+If the item is found in the old generation, it is automatically promoted to the current generation to prevent it from being evicted during the next swap.

 • cache.set(key, value) Adds or updates an item.
-If adding this item pushes the current generation's size to the boundary threshold (max / 2), a generation swap is triggered, and the old generation is discarded.
+It validates the byte size of both the key and value (if they are strings) before inserting.
+If this operation causes the current generation's size to meet or exceed the boundary threshold, a generation swap is triggered.

 • Returns: The cache instance itself (allows chaining).